Disability facts and figures

 In the UK

 - There are more than 11 million disabled people in the UK.

-- 1 in 6 of us will be affected by disability at some point in our lives.
+- One in six of us will be affected by disability at some point in our lives.
 For many of us, it will be the hardest thing we ever have to face.

-- 8 out of 10 people with a disability weren’t born with it.
+- Eight out of 10 people with a disability weren’t born with it.
 The vast majority become disabled through an injury, accident, heart attack, stroke or conditions like MS and motor neurone disease.

 - Disabled people are far less likely to be employed than non-disabled people.
 Fewer than 50% of working-age disabled people are in work, compared to 75% of non-disabled people.